 “I remember this now… each district in Ancient Egypt had a symbol and a number.”

-For most of Egypt’s history, the country was divided into 42 administrative districts known as nomes (from the Ancient Greek nomós) or sepat (in Egyptian).
+For most of Egypt’s history, the country was divided into 42 administrative districts known as nomes – from the Ancient Greek nomós – or by its Egyptian term, sepat.
 Each of these districts was ruled by a governor or nomarch and their capitals served as economic and religious centres for the local populations.

 Each nome was assigned its own unique, identifying emblem, which makes life a little easier for modern-day archaeologists and historians.
 What we see on Lara’s hieroglyphs worksheet is a list of the 22 nomes of Upper Egypt, which encompassed the southern half of the country.